-However, by the 1870’s, new prospectors made a number of additional claims and the fledgling settlement that formed at the base of the mountain was called “Montana Camp.”
-Other veins of lead, copper and zinc were also found in the immediate vicinity, beckoning yet more miners to the to the fledgling settlement.
+However, by the 1870s, new prospectors made several additional claims, and the fledgling settlement formed at the mountain base was called “Montana Camp.”
+Lead, copper, and zinc veins were also found in the immediate vicinity, beckoning more miners to the fledgling settlement.

-The Ruby Mercantile was first opened in the late 1880’s by a man named George Cheney.
-In 1891, a large body of high-grade ore was discovered in the “Montana Mine” by J. W. Bogan and company, who pronounced the Montana Mine to be a veritable “bonanza.”
-When samples were assayed at eighty to ninety ounces of silver per ton, prospectors began to flood the region.
+The Ruby Mercantile was first opened in the late 1880s by George Cheney.
+In 1891, a large body of high-grade ore was discovered in the “Montana Mine” by J. W. Bogan and company, who pronounced the Montana Mine a veritable “bonanza.”
+Prospectors began to flood the region when samples were assayed at eighty to ninety ounces of silver per ton.

-During Ruby’s early days, camp life was unglamorous and most of the miners lived in tents or adobe huts.
+During Ruby’s early days, camp life was unglamorous, and most miners lived in tents or adobe huts.
 There were no businesses other than the general store, which was the only lifeline for the miners.
 Most men relied on hunting to provide food for their families, but others would turn to cattle rustling.

-Like most other early mining camps, Ruby had its share of lawlessness, but for this camp, so near the Mexican border, attacks by the town’s hostile neighbors were extremely common, so much so, that store owner Philip Clarke and his wife, Gypsy, kept weapons in every room of their house and store.
-In fact, Mr. Clarke felt that the town was so dangerous; he insisted that his wife travel to California to give birth to their son, Dan.
+Like most other early mining camps, Ruby had its share of lawlessness, but for this camp, so near the Mexican border, attacks by the town’s hostile neighbors were widespread, so much so that store owner Philip Clarke and his wife, Gypsy, kept weapons in every room of their house and store.
+Mr. Clarke felt that the town was so dangerous; he insisted that his wife travel to California to give birth to their son, Dan.

-Though Ruby was growing, it was still a lawless place and finally Philip Clarke became so concerned for his family’s safety that he moved them away to nearby Oro Blanco.
-However, he continued to work at the Ruby Mercantile, as well as amassing large amounts of land and cattle up until 1920 when he sold the store to brothers, John and Alexander Fraser.
+Though Ruby was growing, it was still a lawless place, and finally, Philip Clarke became so concerned for his family’s safety that he moved them away to nearby Oro Blanco.
+However, he continued to work at the Ruby Mercantile and amassed large amounts of land and cattle until 1920, when he sold the store to brothers John and Alexander Fraser.

-Clarke warned them of the Mexican bandits who were prone to terrorizing the area, telling them to be sure to always be well-armed.
+Clarke warned them of the Mexican bandits prone to terrorizing the area, telling them always to be well-armed.
 But, for the Fraser brothers, the warning was not enough.
 Less than two months later, on February 27, 1920, they were found shot in the store.
-Authorities were immediately called and when they arrived they found Alexander Frazer lying dead near the cash register, with a bullet in his back and another in his head.
+Authorities were immediately called, and when they arrived, they found Alexander Frazer lying dead near the cash register, with a bullet in his back and another in his head.
 Amazingly, his brother John was still alive with a shot through his left eye.
-However, he would also die five hours later, without ever regaining consciousness.
+However, he would die five hours later without ever regaining consciousness.